JayPat2003/Indian-GDP-Analysis/README.md

-# Indian GDP Prediction and Analysis (1960-2022)
+# Indian GDP Prediction and Analysis (1980-2023)

-This repository contains the code and resources for predicting and analyzing Indian Gross Domestic Product (GDP) from the year 1960 to 2022.
-The analysis is based on a dataset with four columns: Year, Per capita GDP, Total GDP, and Growth rate.
-The Random Forest Classifier algorithm was used for this project.
+This repository contains the code and resources for predicting and analyzing Indian Gross Domestic Product (GDP) from the year 1980 to 2023.
+The analysis is based on a dataset with four columns: Year, GDP(in Billion $ PPP), GDP Per capita (in Billion $ PPP),GDP per capita (in US$ nominal), GDP growth(real), Inflation rate (in Percent).

 ## Dataset

 ### Data Source
-The dataset used in this project is sourced from https://www.kaggle.com/datasets/dheerajmukati/india-gdp-19602022
+The dataset used in this project is sourced from https://en.wikipedia.org/wiki/Economy_of_India

 ### Data Description
 - **Year**: The year for which the GDP data is recorded.